ISorokos/SafeML/README.md

 This framework is available under an MIT License.

 ## Acknowledgments
-<p align="justify">We  would  like  to  thank  EDFEnergy R&D UK Centre, AURA Innovation Centre and University of Hull for their support.</p>
+<p align="justify">We  would  like  to  thank  EDF Energy R&D UK Centre, AURA Innovation Centre and University of Hull for their support.</p>